-ANALYSIS - Argentine default in balance as government refuses to capitulate
+Analysis - Argentine default in balance as government refuses to capitulate

 Fernandez last week told leaders of the BRICS emerging economies that it was "impossible" to pay holdouts the full face value of the debt they hold.
 The funds, she said, could enter a bond swap matching the terms of restructuring deals in 2005 and 2010, which saw creditors accept large writedowns.

-It is an old offer the holdouts have previously scoffed at and they have no reason to take it now given that U.S. courts have ruled in their favor and put Argentina, Latin America's No. 3 economy, on the verge of default.
+It is an old offer the holdouts have previously scoffed at and they have no reason to take it now given that U.S. courts have ruled in their favour and put Argentina on the verge of default.

-Argentina's lawyer told a judge in New York presiding over the legal fight that a settlement would not be reached by a July 30 deadline, even with round-the-clock talks, and renewed the country's request for more time to negotiate.
-[ID:nL2N0PX0Y4]

-Fernandez's aggressive tone has repeatedly angered holdouts and the U.S. judge at the center of the case, making it more difficult to cut a deal.
+While it is part of Fernandez's negotiating position and she still has time to cut a deal behind closed doors, her aggressive tone has repeatedly angered holdouts and the U.S. judge at the centre of the case, making it more difficult to cut a deal.

+A default risks more economic pain for Latin America's No. 3 economy which is in recession and grappling with one of the world's fastest rates of inflation.

+The funds have said through their lawyers that they are prepared to talk, including listening to Argentina's needs on when it pays.
+But lead holdout, NML Capital Ltd, said on Friday that Buenos Aires appeared determined to default after a week of defiant rhetoric and no negotiations.

 "The chances of a default have increased.
 I am still hoping they are playing a game of poker" said Claudio Loser, an Argentine who worked for decades at the International Monetary Fund and now is president of advisory firm Centennial Group.